-Global variables persist across command blocks, Restarting gsh, and are available to tasks and processes using the same in memory database.
+Global variables persist across command blocks, restarting gsh, and are available to tasks and processes using the same in-memory database.
 By default all invocation of gsh by a user accesses the same in memory database.

-By convention a $ starts a global variable and is seen by the pre-processor and converted to a database access.
+By convention a $ starts a global variable and is seen by the pre-processor and converted to database access.
 So be careful how you use the $.
 Global data types are defined at creation according to the type of data assigned to them.
 This can not be changed after creation.

 Enter: